Quickstart¶

 Basic linear algebra is provided for htool::HMatrix

 .
-Shared-memory parallelism is also supported via execution policy traits.
+Shared-memory parallelism is also supported via execution policy traits for C++17 and above.

 Operations |